anayahall/are212/pset1/pset1.md

 ###### What has happened to the coefficient on GDPpc?

-*Coefficient GDPpc is now 0.0002233062, four orders of magnitude larger*
+*Coefficient GDPpc is now 0.0002233062, three orders of magnitude larger*

 Now divide GDPpc by 1000, changing its units to thousands of $ instead of $.
 Run the regression again.